raywhelan01/Housing_Final_Project/README.md

 Detailed Tables, Subject Tables, Data Profiles, Comparison Profiles, and Selected Population Profiles are available for the nation, all 50 states <BR>

 **Detailed Tables** contain the most detailed cross-tabulations, many of which are published down to block groups.
 The data are population counts.
-There are over 20,000 variables in this dataset.
+There are over 20,000 variables in this dataset.<BR>

 **Subject Tables** provide an overview of the estimates available in a particular topic.
 The data are presented as population counts and percentages.
-There are over 18,000 variables in this dataset.
+There are over 18,000 variables in this dataset. <BR>

 **Data Profiles** contain broad social, economic, housing, and demographic information.
 The data are presented as population counts and percentages.
-There are over 1,000 variables in this dataset.
+There are over 1,000 variables in this dataset.<BR>

 **Data Retrieval: ** <BR>